Long Service Award

 Who can apply?

-• Any nurse who has worked in the community for a period of twenty one years is eligible to apply.
-This applies to District Nurses, Community nurses, Health Visitors, and those working across other disciplines such as School, General Practice or Mental Health and nurses working in specialist services.
-Please contact the QNI Practice Development team if you are not sure.
+- Any nurse who has worked in the community for a period of 21 years is eligible to apply.
+This applies to District Nurses, Community Nurses, Health Visitors, School Nurses, Occupational Health, General Practice Nurses, Community Mental Health, Community LD, nurses working in adult social care and those working in specialist services.
+Please contact us if you are not sure.

 I’m an enrolled nurse working in the community, can I apply?